-The use of abdominal tissue to reform is named Transverse Rectus Abdominis Myocutaneous or TRAM flap.
+The use of abdominal tissue to reform the breast is called Transverse Rectus Abdominis Myocutaneous or TRAM flap.
 In its original form, this was used as a pedicled flap (pTRAM).
 This means that the blood vessels that supply the abdominal tissue are not separated from the body.
 Rather, the tissue stays connected and is moved to the chest through a tunnel underneath the skin.
-Some of the risks of this procedure include bulging of the abdomen, hernia and fat necrosis of the flap (firm areas in the breast).
+Some of the risks of this procedure include bulging of the abdomen, hernia, and fat necrosis of the flap (firm areas in the breast).

 Things to Keep in Mind with Autologous Reconstruction

-Remember that while you are healing from your surgery, there will be at least two areas of the body that are healing at the same time- your reconstructed breast(s) and the donor tissue site(s), depending on whether one or both breasts are being reconstructed at the same time.
-Some women may also have a sentinel node biopsy or axillary node dissection at the same time which ultimately mean an additional incision.
+Remember that while you are healing from your surgery, there will be at least two areas of the body that are healing at the same time - your reconstructed breast(s) and the donor tissue site(s), depending on whether one or both breasts are being reconstructed at the same time.
+Some women may also have a sentinel node biopsy or axillary node dissection at the same time which ultimately means an additional incision.

 It is important to note that weight gain or loss can affect the size of an autologous tissue reconstruction.